edonkeycoin/gsbitcoinutils/README.md

 To compute your projected earnings per day at the current difficulty, call the following with your hash rate in THs:

-	=btcEarningsPerTHsPerDay(hashrate)
+	=btcEarningsPerTHsPerDay(25)

 Also, Google has built in support for Bitcoin currency conversion, like so:

 	=GoogleFinance("CURRENCY:BTCUSD")

-Since Google doesn't currently support LTC, you can paste the following into a cell to get the current LTC conversion rate from GDAX
+Since Google doesn't currently support LTC, you can paste the following into a cell to get the current LTC conversion rate from GDAX:

 	=IMPORTXML("https://bitinfocharts.com/markets/gdax/ltc-usd-1m.html", "//*[@itemprop='price']")